Episode Summary

 4. Consistency creates repeat trade by ensuring reliable execution through systems, training, and performance management.

 Guests return when they know what to expect.
-Consistency is achieved through processes, reporting, and clear training that allow teams to deliver the same level of quality every time.
+Consistency is achieved through having the right administrative architecture set up within each area of the business from operations and marketing, to HR, finance and overall business strategy.
+So processes, reporting, and clear training that allow teams to deliver the same level of quality every time.

 "Consistency is what generates repeat trade."